 When you’re a locksmith service provider, your customers are your lifeblood.
 You need to know what they want and how to give it to them.
 You also need to know what other locksmiths are providing.

 - The Locksmith industry in the United States has grown steadily over the past five years, driven by increased commercial and residential construction market demand.

 - From 2016 to 2021, revenue increased at an annualized rate of 3.5% to $2.8 billion.

-Research is the foundation of a successful locksmith business, and it deserves to be taken seriously.
+Research and a business plan are the foundation of a successful locksmith business, and it deserves to be taken seriously.

 - With target market research, you can survey customers’ challenges over the last five years and predict what they may need in the next five years.

 - Additionally, rising per capita disposable income has led to increased demand for security systems, which may also drive growth in demand for locksmith services.
 You can also find out how much disposable income they have, which will help you plan for the pricing strategies and future of your own business.